<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=705633339897683&amp;ev=PageView&amp;noscript=1">

 How Tidelift can help

-Attestations for the cybersecurity practices of the open source components in your software supply chain
+Watch a demo to learn how Tidelift can help your organization attest to the cybersecurity practices of the open source components in your software supply chain

 Many organizations already have internal secure software development practices in place for the code they write themselves.
-Tidelift helps you document the secure software development practices of the open source dependencies in your applications (which in many codebases makes up 70% or more of the code).
+Tidelift helps you document the secure software development practices of the open source dependencies in your applications (which in many codebases makes up 75% or more of the code).

 The Tidelift Subscription is a complete solution for managing open source, including the tools, data, and strategies you need to document your open source software supply chain security practices.